-Plans for the project include a range of recreational water play facilities over a four hectare site in the city centre on the corner of Oxley Street and The Parkway, including a stream, swimming lagoon and a zero-depth play area.
+The project includes a range of recreational water play facilities, landscaped areas, parklands and amenities over the four hectare site, including a stream, swimming lagoon and a zero-depth play area.

 - Series of rock pools with streams between

-- Lagoon that will be up to 1.5m deep
+- Lagoon that will be up to 2 m deep

 - Zero-depth water play area with a range of interactive water elements